 They blog on parenting topics, use careful paid search strategies to target parents when they search for certain baby products, and use mobile-friendly tactics to reach busy, on-the-go moms and dads.
 As seen below, they also enlist parenting influencers to create sponsored content, to showcase how Munchkin products can make parenting easier.

-Concentrated marketing is the most cost-effective marketing strategy for small businesses.
-It’s great for finding targeting your audience segment.
+Concentrated marketing is the most cost-effective strategy for small businesses.
 By focusing on meeting the needs of a very narrow user base, your brand can build authority and dominate its niche.
-Plus, concentrated marketing can help pave the way for later differentiated marketing strategies, when it’s time to find expand your market.
+Plus, concentrated marketing can pave the way for later differentiated marketing strategies when it’s time to expand your market.

 The downside to concentrated marketing is that it will only resonate with a small target segment.
-Because small businesses and startups are used to sticking with a single value proposition and brand voice, they may find themselves in a tricky situation when the time comes to expand.
+Businesses that stick with a single value proposition and brand voice may find themselves in a tricky situation when the time comes to expand.

 Undifferentiated marketing